motetpaper/pinyintable-sdk/README.md

 ## `export.sh`

-Google Cloud Shell Only.
-Archives and downloads valid mp3 outfiles.
+**Google Cloud Shell in web browsers only.** Checks for valid mp3 files, then downloads a zip archive of valid mp3 to the desktop.
 ```bash
 $ bash export.sh
 ```